redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-automation-cicd/README.md

 All resources are hosted in the [Red Hat Communities of Practice GitLab group](https://gitlab.com/redhat-cop).
 The **[RHEL Image Mode CICD](https://gitlab.com/redhat/cop/rhel/rhel-image-mode-cicd)** repository is the recommended starting point, as it contains references to each of the available implementations.

+??? warning "**Support Policy for Community content**"
+    The repositories are open source community projects.
+They are **not** maintained by Red Hat Engineering and do not include support from the Red Hat Customer Experience and Engagement (CEE) team.
+    For production support guidance, refer to [Red Hat's support policy](https://access.redhat.com/support/policy/).

 ---

 ## Architectural Principles